 - There’s no mild or decaf option for this selection

-Overall, Dulsoa is a lovely fruit-flavored blend for those who like the lighter side of fruity coffees.
+Overall, Dulsao is a lovely fruit-flavored blend for those who like the lighter side of fruity coffees.
 Moreover, it’s not too complex, nor does it leave a lasting impression on the tongue.
-If you’re looking for an adventurous cup of joe, Dulsoa definitely delivers notes of honey and grapefruit, making this coffee work well with breakfast food, desserts, and even tacos.
+If you’re looking for an adventurous cup of joe, Dulsao definitely delivers notes of honey and grapefruit, making this coffee work well with breakfast food, desserts, and even tacos.